 No one should underestimate the role that community pressures, values, and politics plays in many criminal cases.
 Judges must stand for re-election, prosecutors want to be successful, and police expect that the crime reports they bring to the prosecutor will result in charged cases.
 The public may be fired up about certain crimes and expect the system to "get tough" on people arrested for them.
 In a perfect world, the system would be immune from such pressures, but this is simply not what happens.
 Only someone who's familiar with the local scene can know how these pressures might affect your case, and how to work within them.

 In other words, the world of criminal law is vast, hidden, and shifting, and defendants enter it alone at their peril.
-At the very least, most self-represented defendants should arrange for a lawyer to be a legal coach and consult with their coaches as needed.

 The truth is, no matter how smart or well educated you are, the criminal justice system makes it virtually impossible to do a competent job of representing yourself.
 Each criminal case is unique, and only a specialist who is experienced in assessing the particulars of a case—and in dealing with the many variables that come up in every case—can provide the type of representation that every criminal defendant needs to receive if justice is to be done.

 Criminal defense lawyers do much more than simply question witnesses in court.
 For example, defense lawyers: